tendermint/tendermint/spec/abci++/abci++_methods.md

           _traceability_.
-          > Consider the following example: the Application transforms a client-submitted transaction `t1` into a second transaction `t2`, i.e., the Application asks Tendermint to remove `t1` from the block and add `t2` to the mempool.
-If a client wants to eventually check what happened to `t1`, it will discover that `t1` is not in a committed block, getting the wrong idea that `t1` did not make it into a block.
+          > Consider the following example: the Application transforms a client-submitted transaction `t1` into a second transaction `t2`, i.e., the Application asks Tendermint to remove `t1` from the block and add `t2` to the block.
+If a client wants to eventually check what happened to `t1`, it will discover that `t1` is not in a committed block (assuming a _re-CheckTx_ evited it from the mempool), getting the wrong idea that `t1` did not make it into a block.
 Note that `t2` _will be_ in a committed block, but unless the Application tracks this information, no component will be aware of it.
 Thus, if the Application wants traceability, it is its responsability to support it.
 For instance, the Application